WalletWasabi/WasabiDoc/docs/using-wasabi/CoinJoin.md

 ![](/CoinJoinCoinsBeingCoinJoined.png)

 5. Now wait until the CoinJoin is complete, the round starts either as soon as 100 peers have registered their coins, or after two hours since the last round.
-From now on there is no more interaction required, so you can leave Wasabi running in the background of your computer.
+From now on there is no more interaction required, just leave Wasabi running in the background of your computer.

 ![](/CoinJoinStatus.png)